shajra/shajra-provisioning/doc/nix.md

 nix-env --query
 ```

-To install the `grip` executable, which is accessed by the "python38Packages-grip" in our top-level `default.nix` file, we'd run the following:
+To install the `grip` executable, which is accessed by the `python38Packages-grip` in our top-level `default.nix` file, we'd run the following:

 ```shell
 nix-env --install --file . --attr python38Packages-grip 2>&1
 ```

-    trace: Using index-state: 2020-10-19T00:00:00Z for apply-refact
-    …
-    trace: Using index-state: 2020-10-19T00:00:00Z for stylish-haskell
-    trace: To make this a fixed-output derivation but not materialized, set `plan-sha256` to the output of /nix/store/vhl1p4g39c59hbrf7f9qhzhq20mb43jh-calculateSha
-    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/wha4wwcwklv1qvgnhw36ln95ks1wi342-generateMaterialized
     installing 'python3.8-grip-4.5.2'

 We can see this installation by querying what's been installed: